Close Banner

 Best Restaurants at Disney’s Animal Kingdom Theme Park

-While Animal Kingdom is known for its remarkable Animal Encounters, we also think the restaurant offerings are pretty incredible!
-There aren’t as many options as EPCOT, but there’s terrific food to be found; you just need to know where to look!
+While Animal Kingdom is known for its remarkable Animal Encounters, we think the food offerings are pretty incredible!
+Many might think Animal Kingdom is a sleeper park when it comes to food, but we proudly disagree! ;) There’s terrific food to be found; you just need to know where to look!

 Flame Tree Barbecue and Satu’li Canteen